 If you are describing mobile technology, use "mobile device" on first reference; subsequently you can simply refer to the device.

-Do not use the following:

-Connect -- verb.
+Connect

 Do not use connect as a synonym for log on or sign in.
 Do not use connect as a synonym for map or mapping. even though disconnect is the correct term for removing a mapped network drive.
 You can use connect to refer to the act of physically attaching a computer to a network, as in, "You can connect your server to the Internet."

 Contractions (can't, you've, it'll, and so on)

-Contractions can make documentation seem more informal and accessible.
-Avoid using contractions in documentation because it creates problems with translation software.

-Avoid forming a contraction for Pentaho or any other company name, or a particular feature.
-Try to rephrase the sentence instead.
-Using a contraction may infringe trademark usage guidelines for other companies.
+Do not use contractions.

+Create

-Create -- verb.
-(No MSTP info.)
-Use Create for creating something new, such as creating a brand new data model.
+Use Create for creating something new, such as creating a new data model.

-UX Usage: Use New for actions and buttons instead, but can be used for descriptions or tool tips.

 D